 Mudrick Capital Cashes Out Of 'Overvalued' AMC Entertainment Investment Just Hours After Buying In: Report

-AMC Entertainment Holdings, Inc. (NYSE: AMC) shares resumed their rally Tuesday after the theater chain announced a $230.5-million private placement to hedge fund Mudrick Capital Acquisition Corporation II (NASDAQ: MUDS).
+AMC Entertainment Holdings, Inc. (NYSE: AMC) shares resumed their rally Tuesday after the theater chain announced a $230.5-million private placement to hedge fund Mudrick Capital.

 Shortly after the share sale was disclosed, the buyer reportedly sold off the entire stake.